 - a.
-The maximum density of a residential component of an LLA Development is the highest allowed density on any land in the Village where residential development is allowed (55 dus/acre). - b.
+The maximum density of a residential component of an LLA Development is the highest currently allowed density on any land in the Village where residential development is allowed (55 dus/acre), or as otherwise provided by statute. - b.
 The maximum height of a residential component of an LLA Development shall be the highest currently allowed for a commercial or residential development within the Village and within 1 mile of the proposed development, or 3 stories, whichever is higher. - c.
-When determining "highest allowed density" or "highest currently allowed height," the following shall not be considered: - (i) an LLA Development; - (ii) a development that is not in compliance with the current zoning code (such as non-conforming structures); and - (iii) a development with increased height or increased density, if any, allowed as a bonus or incentive, or as a variance. - (5) Standards for LLA Development Residential Components.
+When determining "highest currently allowed density" or "highest currently allowed height," the following shall not be considered:

+(i) an LLA Development;

+- (ii) a development that is not in compliance with the current zoning code (such as non-conforming structures); and - (iii) a development with increased height or increased density, if any, allowed as a bonus or incentive, or as a variance. - d.
+Any LLA development eligible for additional height, FAR, or density bonuses is permitted to utilize them. - (5) Standards for LLA Development Residential Components.
 LLA Development shall meet all requirements for major site plan approval.
 As LLA Development is the only type of development in the B Business District allowed to include residential uses in a mixed use project, the following additional standards are provided to assure that such residential development is equitable, is consistent with the quality of Village development, and avoids discrimination against any Village resident. - a.
 Required residential and non-residential uses.